Hopfian and Bassian algebras: Introduction

 By ``affine'' we mean finitely generated as an algebra over a Noetherian commutative base ring, often a field.
 In this paper we are interested in structural properties of affine algebras, especially those satisfying a polynomial identity (PI).
 Although there is an extensive literature on affine PI-algebras, several properties involving endomorphisms have not yet been fully investigated, so that is the subject of this note.

-The main objective in this paper is to study the Hopfian property, that an algebra~$A$ cannot be isomorphic to a proper homomorphic image $A/J$ for any $0 \ne J \triangleleft A.$ We review some known facts (some of which have appeared in print) and verify the Hopfian property in one more case:
+The main objective in this paper is to study the Hopfian property, that an algebra~$A$ cannot be isomorphic to a proper homomorphic image $A/J$ for any $0 \ne J \triangleleft A.$ Our specific motivation is to gain information about group algebras and enveloping algebras.
+We collect, unify, and extend some known facts and verify the Hopfian property in one more case:

 {\bf Theorem~\ref{Hopf}.} Every weakly representable affine algebra over a commutative Noetherian ring is Hopfian.